ABojo/pubsub-implementation/README.md

 //a basic logger function
 const messageLogger = (data) => console.log(`Message Logger: ${data}`);

-//subscribes to the newMessage event so the messageLogger function will fire whenever that event is published controlObject.subscribe('newMessage', messageLogger);
+//subscribes to the newMessage event so the
+//messageLogger function will fire whenever that event is published controlObject.subscribe('newMessage', messageLogger);

 //publishes a new event which will cause call all subscribers to the newMessage event controlObject.publish('newMessage', 'Here is a new message to be logged!');

-//unsubscribes the messageLogger function from the newMessage event so it will no longer be called when that event is published controlObject.unsubscribe('newMessage', messageLogger);
+//unsubscribes the messageLogger function from the newMessage event
+//so it will no longer be called when that event is published controlObject.unsubscribe('newMessage', messageLogger);

 ```